aws-samples/sample-aws-modernization-with-coder/content/4_ModuleThree/41_AIWorkflows.md

 /quit
 ```

-{{% notice tip %}}
-🚀 *Workflow Optimization*: These AI development workflows can reduce development time by 60-80% while improving code quality.
-Start with one workflow and gradually add more as your team becomes comfortable.
+::alert[🚀 *Workflow Optimization*: These AI development workflows can reduce development time by 60-80% while improving code quality.
+Start with one workflow and gradually add more as your team becomes comfortable.]{type="info"}
-{{% /notice %}}

 ## Next Steps